19hours/sg-statutes/Acts/Accountants Act.md

 (2) Upon receiving the report and recommendation of the Disciplinary Committee under subsection (1), the Oversight Committee may —

-(a) by order revoke the approval granted to the accounting corporationor accounting firm under Part IV;
+(a) by order revoke the approval granted to the accounting corporation, accounting firm or accounting LLP under Part IV;

-(b) by order suspend the accounting corporationor accounting firm from providing public accountancy services for such period not exceeding 2 years as may be specified in the order;
+(b) by order suspend the accounting corporation, accounting firm or accounting LLP from providing public accountancy services for such period not exceeding 2 years as may be specified in the order;

-(c) by order impose such conditions as are necessary to restrict the provision of public accountancy services by the accounting corporationor accounting firm in such manner as the Oversight Committee thinks fit for a period not exceeding 2 years;
+(c) by order impose such conditions as are necessary to restrict the provision of public accountancy services by the accounting corporation, accounting firm or accounting LLP in such manner as the Oversight Committee thinks fit for a period not exceeding 2 years;

-(d) by order impose on the accounting corporationor accounting firm a penalty not exceeding $100,000;
+(d) by order impose on the accounting corporation, accounting firm or accounting LLP a penalty not exceeding $100,000;

-(e) by writing censure the accounting corporationor accounting firm;
+(e) by writing censure the accounting corporation, accounting firm or accounting LLP;

-(f) by order require the accounting corporationor accounting firm to give such undertaking as the Disciplinary Committee thinks fit; or
+(f) by order require the accounting corporation, accounting firm or accounting LLP to give such undertaking as the Disciplinary Committee thinks fit; or

 (g) make such other order as it thinks just and expedient in the circumstances of the case.

-(3) In addition to its powers under subsection (2), the Oversight Committee may order the accounting corporationor accounting firm concerned to pay to the Authority such sums as it thinks fit in respect of costs and expenses of and incidental to any proceedings against the accounting corporation or accounting firm under this Part and the High Court shall have jurisdiction to tax such costs and any such order for costs shall be enforceable as if it were ordered in connection with a civil action in the High Court.
+(3) In addition to its powers under subsection (2), the Oversight Committee may order the accounting corporation, accounting firm or accounting LLP concerned to pay to the Authority such sums as it thinks fit in respect of costs and expenses of and incidental to any proceedings against the accounting corporation, accounting firm or accounting LLP under this Part and the High Court shall have jurisdiction to tax such costs and any such order for costs shall be enforceable as if it were ordered in connection with a civil action in the High Court.

-(4) Where an accounting corporationor accounting firm in respect of which an order referred to in subsection (2) (c), (d) or (f) has been made fails to comply with any of the requirements imposed on it by the order or breaches any undertaking given by it pursuant to such order, the Oversight Committee may, if it thinks fit —
+(4) Where an accounting corporation, accounting firm or accounting LLP in respect of which an order referred to in subsection (2) (c), (d) or (f) has been made fails to comply with any of the requirements imposed on it by the order or breaches any undertaking given by it pursuant to such order, the Oversight Committee may, if it thinks fit —

-(a) by order revoke the approval granted to the accounting corporationor accounting firm under Part IV; or
+(a) by order revoke the approval granted to the accounting corporation, accounting firm or accounting LLP under Part IV; or

-(b) by order suspend the accounting corporationor accounting firm from providing public accountancy services for such period not exceeding 12 months as may be specified in the order.
+(b) by order suspend the accounting corporation, accounting firm or accounting LLP from providing public accountancy services for such period not exceeding 12 months as may be specified in the order.

 (5) Where the Oversight Committee has made an order referred to in subsection (2) (c), the Oversight Committee may, if it thinks fit having regard to any change in circumstances, by another order revoke the original order or revoke or vary any of the conditions imposed by the original order.

-(6) Where the Oversight Committee has, under subsection (5), varied the conditions imposed by an order referred to in subsection (2) (c), the Registrar shall immediately serve on the accounting corporationor accounting firm concerned a notice of the variation.
+(6) Where the Oversight Committee has, under subsection (5), varied the conditions imposed by an order referred to in subsection (2) (c), the Registrar shall immediately serve on the accounting corporation, accounting firm or accounting LLP concerned a notice of the variation.

-(7) Any penalty referred to in subsection (2) (d) shall be recoverable as a debt due to the Authority from the accounting corporationor accounting firm concerned.
+(7) Any penalty referred to in subsection (2) (d) shall be recoverable as a debt due to the Authority from the accounting corporation, accounting firm or accounting LLP concerned.

 (8) A decision by the Oversight Committee under subsection (2), (3), (4) or (5) shall not take effect —

-(a) until the expiration of one month from the date on which the decision has been communicated to the accounting corporationor accounting firm concerned; or
+(a) until the expiration of one month from the date on which the decision has been communicated to the accounting corporation, accounting firm or accounting LLP concerned; or

 (b) where an appeal against the decision is made to the High Court under section 54, until the appeal has been determined or withdrawn.

-(9) While any accounting corporationor accounting firm remains suspended from providing public accountancy services, it shall be deemed not to be approved as an accounting corporationor accounting firm under this Act but immediately upon the expiry of the period of suspension, its rights and privileges as an accounting corporationor accounting firm shall be revived.
+(9) While any accounting corporation, accounting firm or accounting LLP remains suspended from providing public accountancy services, it shall be deemed not to be approved as an accounting corporation, accounting firm or accounting LLP under this Act but immediately upon the expiry of the period of suspension, its rights and privileges as an accounting corporation, accounting firm or accounting LLP shall be revived.

 [Accountants 2001 Ed., s.
 35]

 ### Appeal against disciplinary orders of Oversight Committee

-54\.—(1) Any public accountant, accounting corporationor accounting firm who or which is aggrieved with any decision made by the Oversight Committee under section 52 or 53 may appeal to the High Court within a period of 30 days (or such further period as the Oversight Committee may allow on application in any particular case) after the service of the decision of the Oversight Committee on the public accountant, accounting corporation or accounting firm, as the case may be.
+54\.—(1) Any public accountant, accounting corporation, accounting firm or accounting LLP who or which is aggrieved with any decision made by the Oversight Committee under section 52 or 53 may appeal to the High Court within a period of 30 days (or such further period as the Oversight Committee may allow on application in any particular case) after the service of the decision of the Oversight Committee on the public accountant, accounting corporation, accounting firm or accounting LLP, as the case may be.

 (2) The decision of the High Court on an appeal under subsection (1) shall be final.